Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG assembly histories

 \subsection{Shared progenitors}

-In this section, we analyze the shared formation history of the ICL and the BCG by considering shared progenitor galaxies.
+In this section we analyse the shared formation history of the ICL and the BCG by considering shared progenitor galaxies.
 This is done by determining whether progenitor galaxies that contributed to the growth of the ICL or the BCG also contributed to the growth of the BCG or the ICL, respectively.
 To determine shared accretion histories for each star particle found in the ICL, we first determine its progenitor galaxy.
 We then check whether this progenitor galaxy also contributed any star particles to the BCG.
 This is repeated for every star particle in the ICL, giving us the percentage of star particles in the ICL that share progenitor galaxies with the BCG.
 The same process is then repeated for particles in the BCG.
 We then have a final percentage of particles in the ICL that share progenitors with the BCG and vice versa.
 Note that this analysis does not consider the relative contribution each of these progenitor galaxies makes to the ICL and the BCG, only whether they contribute to both.
-To determine the relative contribution, an analysis of the most significant progenitors is necessary.
-We address in part the influence of the ICL and BCG sharing their most significant progenitor in the section above and Section \ref{section:corrcomptop}, but we defer a more detailed analysis to a future paper.
+To determine the relative contribution, an analysis of the most significant progenitors is necessary. {Significant progenitors are those that contributed to the build-up of 90 per cent of the material of either the ICL or the BCG.
+The most significant progenitor is the single progenitor galaxy that contributed the most material to either the ICL or the BCG}.
+We address in part the influence of the ICL and BCG sharing their most significant progenitor in the section above and Sect. \ref{section:corrcomptop}, but we defer a more detailed analysis to a future paper.